aexol-studio/deenruv/docs/docs/guides/deployment/deploy-to-digital-ocean-app-platform/index.md

         port: +process.env.DB_PORT,
         username: process.env.DB_USERNAME,
         password: process.env.DB_PASSWORD,
+        ssl: process.env.DB_CA_CERT
-        ssl: process.env.DB_CA_CERT ? {
+            ? {
                   ca: process.env.DB_CA_CERT,
+              }
-        } : undefined,
+            : undefined,
     },
 };
 ```

 ### Asset storage

 :::info
 The following is already pre-configured if you are using the one-click-deploy repo.
 :::

-Since App Platform services do not include any persistent storage, we need to configure Vendure to use Digital Ocean's
+Since App Platform services do not include any persistent storage, we need to configure Deenruv to use Digital Ocean's
 Spaces service, which is an S3-compatible object storage service.
 This means you'll need to make sure to have the
 following packages installed: